mrosel/MarsRoverKata/README.md

 * Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

 ## Rules
+* Git workflow is important.
+Fork or create a new branch to work off of. *Commit Often, Perfect Later, Publish Once*
+* Excercise a TDD discipline to work through the Kata.
+Don't leave any red refactors.
+* Show that you know OOP principles.
+Architecture is important.
 * Be careful about edge cases and exceptions.
 We can not afford to lose a mars rover, just because the developers overlooked a null pointer.